topolvm/topolvm/e2e/README.md

 How to run tests
 ----------------

-### Run tests using kind with lvmd as systemd service
+### Run tests using kind with lvmd as a systemd service

 Start `lvmd` as a systemd service as follows: